 Please Note: Read the labels before you buy as some brands offer spring water from the mountains, while others are just filtered tap water.

-If you’re still sold on Jamaican water, you can always purchase water that has been imported into the island.
+If you’re still not sold on Jamaican water, you can always purchase water that has been imported into the island.

 Wrapping it up